mediafellows/mediafellows.github.io/collections/_news/20241107_mediafellows-TIFF_Press_Release.md

           </p>
 <hr>
           <p>
-<strong>Torsten Graf-Oettel</strong>, founder and managing director of mediafellows, commented:<br><i>“We are deeply honored and express our grateful thanks to IMAGICA for selecting us again to provide this next-generation screening platform for the Tokyo International Film Festival.
-We are proud to have enhanced the user experience for them with a visually striking, screener-focussed interface.
-As the first multilingual website we have built in both Japanese and English, mediafellows is truly grateful to continue extending our MediaStore offering to the Asia Pacific region.”</i>
+<strong>Torsten Graf-Oettel</strong>, founder and managing director of mediafellows, commented:<br><i>“We are deeply honored and express our sincere thanks to IMAGICA for selecting us again to provide this next-generation screening platform for the Tokyo International Film Festival.
+We are proud to have further enhanced the user experience with online registration capabilities and sectional content presentation for better discoverability, all within a visually striking cinematic interface.
+As the first multilingual website we have built in both Japanese and English, mediafellows is truly grateful to continue expanding our MediaStore offering in the Asia Pacific region.”</i>
           </p>
 <hr>
           <p>